-The only time I ever saw Larry was for schooling.
+The only time I ever saw Barry was for schooling.
 Other than that nothing changed in the kennel.
 Terri and I had a routine and everything was going smoothly.
 That is until it was time to blow out the dogs again.
 Terri had the bright idea of feeding the dogs BEFORE we blew them out.
 "It will save time," she said.

 "I don't know, Terri.
 We've never done it that way."
 I pointed out.
 She said she wanted to do it that way though so that's what we did.
 We fed them.
 We gave them the milk of mag.
 We went to Shoney's and when we came back to the kennel the stench of diarrhea hit us in the face before we even opened the door.

 We walked in to find that every dog in the kennel had blown out in their crates.
 It was in their beds.
 It was on the walls, in the floor and on just about every dog in there.
-It looked like somebody had painted the kennel in that awful iridescent, slimey, green shit.
+It looked like somebody had painted the whole damn kennel in that awful iridescent, slimy, green shit.
 I wanted to cry.
 Neither one of us was going to make it home that day, this was an all day job.

 We finished cleaning in time to run home, get a shower and for me come back for afternoon turnout.
 Terri wasn't going to come back until weigh-in.
 At afternoon turnout I made an awful discovery.
 Terri must have blown out the racers too because they were all a couple of pounds underweight.
 If I didn't get it straightened out the kennel would be fined a massive amount of money and all the dogs would be scratched.
 The problem was I was too new.
 I didn't know how to fix the problem.
 I couldn't feed the dogs.
 It would create all sorts of problems - some of which were potentially deadly to the dogs.